vigna/rust-dev-guidelines/README.md

-- In structures, the first declared fields should be the immutable ones (e.g., those that do not change value in the lifetime of the structure) followed by the mutable ones.
+- In structures, the first declared fields should be the immutable ones (e.g., those that do not change value in the lifetime of the structure) followed by the mutable ones (with the exception of marker fields such as `PhantomData`, which are always at the end).
 In each section, fields should be ordered from the most general/important to the least general/important.
 In particular, chains of dependence should be reflected by the field order.